Cart History, Family Crest & Coats of Arms

 Apart from the aforementioned, Wiltshire was also home to the family as William Cart, was listed in the Pipe Rolls of Wiltshire in 1176.

-Important Dates for the Cart family
+Early History of the Cart family

 This web page shows only a small excerpt of our Cart research.
 Another 89 words (6 lines of text) covering the years 1653, 1740, 1653, 1686, 1754, 1641 and 1686 are included under the topic Early Cart History in all our PDF Extended History products and printed products wherever possible.